 Countryside Fire Protection District’s Annual Open House is scheduled for SUNDAY, OCTOBER 9, 2022 from 8 a.m. – Noon at Station No. 2 located at 600 N. Deerpath Drive, Vernon Hills, IL.

-However, CFPD is still teaming up with the National Fire Protection Association® (NFPA®) — the official sponsor of Fire Prevention Week for more than 90 years —to promote this year’s Fire Prevention Week campaign, “Serve Up Fire Safety in the Kitchen!”
-The campaign works to educate everyone about simple but important actions they can take to keep themselves and those around them safe.
+CFPD is teaming up with the National Fire Protection Association® (NFPA®) — the official sponsor of Fire Prevention Week for more than 90 years —to promote this year’s Fire Prevention Week campaign (October 9-15), “Fire Won’t Wait.
+Plan Your Escape” The campaign works to educate everyone about simple but important actions they can take to keep themselves and those around them safe from home fires.

 According to NFPA data, home — the place people feel safest from fire — is actually where they are at greatest risk, with three-quarters (74 percent) of all U.S. fire deaths occurring in homes.
 When a home fire does occur, it’s more likely to be serious; people are more likely to die in a home fire today than they were in 1980.

 “Today’s homes burn faster and hotter than they used to, minimizing the amount of time they have to escape safely,” said Carli.
 “In a typical home fire, you may have as little as two minutes to get out from the time the smoke alarms sounds.”

 CFPD encourages all residents to embrace the 2022 Fire Prevention Week theme.
 Here are some safety tips to practice with all members of your household to ensure that everyone knows what to do when the smoke alarm sounds and uses that time wisely.